Advanced Computer Architecture Big Picture Summary 6

 Recent Trends

 Two trends opened up GPUs for general scientific workloads.
 First, the GPU steadily changed to a flexible programmable processor from its graphics accelerator roots.
 Second, a steady supply of transistors (predicted or motivated by Moore's Law) helped processing elements grow in numbers and power.
 So did on-chip memory and logic supporting massive threading.
 Also, more transistors allowed engineers to add other types of PEs, transforming the GPU into a heterogeneous architecture.
-The new PEs may target specialized scientific workloads such as AI.
+The new PEs initially focused on complex graphical functions, such as ray tracing, but soon started to target other specialized workloads, such as those from AI.
 The GPU grew substantially in computing power as a result.

 Nowadays, supercomputers commonly utilize GPUs.
 Applications include weather forecasting, financial risk, animation/modeling, and machine learning, to name a few [see the 2017 Nvidia applications catalog].
 In late 2021, the first exascale supercomputer started to ship at Oak Ridge National Laboratory in the USA, featuring advanced GPUs from AMD.
 It was the first to break the exascale performance barrier in 2022 to earn a top spot in the well-regarded Top500 list [see HPCwire news articles].
 It is worth noting that the custom GPU package, of four GPU units per node, should have 16384 processing elements spread across two chips.
 The array unit of the multi-cabinet MPP had the same number of processing elements back in 1982.